Hey there,

 For anyone that knows me, it's pretty common knowledge that I love being organized and creating systems and forms to make work easier and more efficient.
 My love language is office supplies!
 (And houseplants, but that's a different discussion.)

-Although I do love a good notebook, my greatest passion and obsession has grown significantly in the last few years, so let's talk about airway dentistry.
+Although I do love a good notebook, my greatest passion and obsession has grown significantly in the last few years, so let's talk about health-centered dentistry!

-Since my initial course about myofunctional therapy in 2018, I have worked in airway-centric dental offices that utilize airway appliances such as Vivos Therapeutics Oral Appliance Therapy, MyoMunchee, and HealthyStart along with expansion orthodontics and ENT and myofunctional therapy referrals to address airway concerns.
+Since my initial course on myofunctional therapy in 2018, I have worked in airway-centric dental offices that utilize airway appliances such as Vivos Therapeutics Oral Appliance Therapy, MyoMunchee, and HealthyStart along with expansion orthodontics and ENT and myofunctional therapy referrals to address airway concerns.
 I have watched as patients connect the dots themselves on why they feel so fatigued and sluggish even with routine exercise and an overall healthy diet.
-I have watched patients during myofunctional assessments and exercises, and I have been chairside as patients receive their functional frenuloplasties.
-That's where my true obsession leads me - think Dr. Pimple Popper but a frenectomy instead.
-So fun to watch!

-As I learn and grow more in my functional and airway-focused career, I will share more of my findings with anyone who cares to read this blog.
-My ultimate goal is to share long-term case studies of my periodontal and myofuncitonal therapy patients on this site for other providers and non-providers to discuss and share insights and feedback on so we can all learn together and develop more access to knowledge about building whole-body health.
+As I learn and grow more in my endeavors, I will share my findings with anyone who cares to read this blog.
+Ultimately, my goal is to share research-backed solutions and insights along with long-term case studies of patients as they journey through establishing optimal oral and systemic health.

 Talk soon,